QR5.7.1 The Simulation Hypothesis

 3. Spin.
 The process spin direction, which can be up or down for an axis.

-Matter then spreads its existence around itself, like ripples in a bucket (Figure 5.15), because on this network, processing is always passed on.
-This affects the quantum field that sets these values throughout space and generates the physical world we see.
+The quantum field also sets the above values throughout space to generate the physical world we see.
 For example, if its values are null, we see empty space, but if they are mass +1, charge -1, and spin ±1, we see an electron, and so on.

 Figure 5.15.
 A point standing wave spreads

-In Figure 5.16, the mass, charge, and magnetism of matter then spread into the quantum field around it.
-Mass strengthens the field closer to it, to cause a gravity field, charges speed up or slow down the field between them as remainders cancel or add, to cause an electrical field, and magnets also speed up or slow down the field between them, as spins make space deeper or shallower.
+In Figure 5.16, the mass, charge, and magnetism of matter spread into the quantum field around it.
+Mass strengthens the field nearby to cause a gravity field, charges alter the field between them to cause an electrical field, and magnets alter the field between them to cause a magnetic field.

-The effect in all cases is that matter moves one way when the quantum field around it is stronger or faster that way, as even a small bias can give movement in our time.
+The effect in all cases is that matter moves when the quantum field around it is stronger or faster one way, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field

-Matter doesn’t just sit there, but also spreads its mass, charge, and spin into the space around it, to cause the fields of gravity, electricity, and magnetism.
-These fields then all arise from one quantum field with three aspects, namely a net strength (mass), a net remainder (charge), and a spin direction (magnetism).
-One fundamental quantum activity causes all the fields of physics, including the strong and weak fields of the standard model (4.5.8), so matter can act at a distance despite Newton’s belief.
+Matter doesn’t just sit there, but spreads its mass, charge, and spin into the space around it to cause the fields of gravity, electricity, and magnetism.
+These fields then all arise from one quantum field with three aspects, namely net strength (mass), net remainder (charge), and spin direction (magnetism), and the same quantum activity can also explain the other fields of physics (4.5.8).

-The above assumes that quantum theory is valid, as experiments confirm it is, while making it imaginary leads to the standard model’s many fields, so there can be field unification or particles but not both.
-The next section explores how the quantum field creates order as well as disorder.
+The alternative view, that the quantum field is imaginary, leads to the many fields and particles of the standard model, so there can be field unification or particles, but not both.
+Quantum realism only needs one quantum field to explain all the forces of physics.
+The next section explores how the same field creates order as well as disorder.

 Next